The duration of our program is one year.

 We have approval for up to four ONMM residents in our program.

 Emphasis in the program is placed on developing proficiency in independent practice, so the ability to be self-directed is important.
 Flexibility, good communication skills, willingness to learn, and the ability to incorporate feedback are also keys to success.
 A passion for osteopathy and post-doctoral development of osteopathic principles and practices allows a strong foundation from which to expand.
-Completion of a 40-hour basic cranial course prior to beginning the program is highly recommended.
+Completion of a 40-hour basic cranial course prior to beginning the program is highly recommended and is required in order to take the AOBNMM exam.

-Residents travel between clinical sites in Waterville, Augusta, and Portland.
-The distance between the Waterville and Augusta sites is approximately 20 miles, and it is approximately 55 miles from the Augusta site to the Portland site.
+Residents travel between clinical sites in Augusta and Portland.
+The distance between the inpatient and outpatient sites in Augusta is only 4 miles, and it is approximately 60 miles from Augusta to Portland.
 Trainees are also expected to attend gross anatomy lab and lecture led by Dr. Frank Willard in Biddeford one half-day each month.
-Elective rotations could potentially mean additional travel but current opportunities are located within a one-hour drive of the Waterville/Augusta area.
+Elective rotations could potentially mean additional travel but current opportunities are located within a one-hour drive of Augusta.
 Mileage reimbursement for some travel is provided.

 Though some of us are Maine natives who already know the secret of life here, we often find that those “from away” become hooked and find it hard to leave!